-Study finds nerve damage after hip surgery may be due to inflammationMay 5th, 2014 in Inflammatory disorders /
+Study finds nerve damage after hip surgery may be due to inflammationMay 5, 2014 in Medicine & Health / Inflammatory disorders

 A recent Mayo Clinic Proceedings article links some nerve damage after hip surgery to inflammatory neuropathy.
 Historically, nerve damage from hip surgery has been attributed to mechanical factors caused by anesthesiologists or surgeons, such as positioning of the patient during surgery or direct surgical injury of the nerves.

 In this study, researchers examined patients who developed inflammatory neuropathies, where the immune system attacks the nerves, leading to weakness and pain.
 Inflammatory neuropathies may be treated with immunotherapy.

 "Neuropathy after surgery can significantly affect postsurgical outcomes," says Nathan Staff, M.D., Ph.D., Mayo Clinic neurologist.
 "The good news is that if we're able to identify patients experiencing postsurgical inflammatory neuropathy, rather than damage caused by a mechanical process, we may be able to provide treatment immediately to mitigate pain and improve overall outcomes."

 The study was a retrospective case series, including patients who developed pain and weakness in a limb after undergoing hip surgery where there was no documented direct or traction injury during surgery.
 Nerve biopsy demonstrated an inflammatory neuropathy in all patients.

 Neuropathy refers to damage to the peripheral nerves in the limbs.
 Patients with neuropathy often experience numbness, tingling, pain and weakness that starts in their feet and moves upward.
 Neuropathy described in this study is isolated to the limb where the hip surgery occurred—often affecting the sciatic nerve that runs down the leg and controls strength and sensation.